camille-004/my-interview-prep/microsoft_acing_ai_questions.md

 P(\text{raining} | \text{all say yes}) = \frac{(2/3)^2 \cdot 0.25}{(1/3)^2 \cdot 0.75 + (2/3)^2 \cdot 0.25} \approx 0.57
 $$

+## Naive Bayes and Threshold
-## Can you explain the fundamentals of Naive Bayes?
-How do you set the threshold?
+**Can you explain the fundamentals of Naive Bayes?
+How do you set the threshold?**

 Naive Bayes classifiers are a collection of classification algorithms.
 These classifiers are a family of algorithms that share a common principle.
 NB classifiers assume that the occurrence of absence of a feature does not influence the presence or absence of another feature ("naive" assumption).
 Bayes' Theorem is how we find a probability when we know other probabilities.
 In other words, it provides the posterior probability of a prior knowledge event.
 This theorem is a principled way of calcultaing conditional probabilities.